DONATE

 £

 Who Is Eligible to Pay Zakat?
-Key Guidelines Explained

 Our Zakat donation guide will answer all your questions on the basics of Zakat including who is eligible to pay it, who is eligible to receive it and when you are expected to pay Zakat each year.
 For any further questions, you should seek advice from your local imam or scholar.
+According to Islamic guidelines found in the Qur'an, a person must be:

-• Of Muslim faith
+• Of the Muslim faith

 • Of sound mind

-• Above the age of puberty
+• Beyond the age of puberty

-• Holding positive goods or cash flow
+• Holding a positive cash flow or sufficient assets

-• Holding wealth greater than the Nisab threshold
+• Possessing wealth above the Nisab threshold.

-Who is Eligible to Receive Zakat?
+Who is Eligible to Recieve Zakat?

 • The poor (Fakir)